andreasstefani/autofocus-net/README.md

 ## Introduction

-This is a NiftyNet-based [3] implementation of our proposed Autofocus Net and autofocus convolutional layer as in [2].
+This is a NiftyNet-based [3] implementation of our proposed Autofocus Net in [1] and autofocus convolutional layer as in [2].

 ![Image of 3D WNet with Autofocus Layers](https://github.com/andreasstefani/autofocus-net/blob/master/src/autofocus-net.png)